 RA can cause skin rashes, ulcers, and the development of rheumatoid nodules — firm lumps under the skin.

-As a systemic disease that impacts the whole body, RA can cause uveitis (eye inflammation) that involves pain, redness, vision changes, and light sensitivity.
-Left untreated, uveitis can progress and lead to loss of vision.
+As a systemic disease that impacts the whole body, RA can cause episcleritis, scleritis, conjunctivitis, and uveitis.
+These types of eye inflammation can involve pain, redness, vision changes, and light sensitivity.
+Left untreated, scleritis and uveitis can progress and lead to loss of vision.

-Fatigue is a very common symptom of RA due to high levels of inflammation in the body.
+Fatigue is a very common symptom of rheumatoid arthritis due to high levels of inflammation in the body.
 Rheumatoid arthritis can also be associated with anemia, or low red blood cell count, which can contribute to fatigue.
 RA can also cause abnormal bleeding.
-Depression and anxiety are common in RA, as in all chronic diseases.
+Depression and anxiety are common for people with RA, as they are for people living with any chronic disease.
 Some people with RA experience weight loss.

-RA can promote inflammation anywhere in the body, leading to problems such as vasculitis – inflammation of the blood vessels – which can cause life-threatening organ damage.
+Rheumatoid arthritis can promote inflammation anywhere in the body, leading to problems such as vasculitis (inflammation of the blood vessels), which can cause life-threatening organ damage.
 Pericarditis, or inflammation of the membrane surrounding the heart, is another potential complication of RA that can cause chest pain.
 RA can also cause inflammation of the lungs resulting in chest pain, cough, and shortness of breath.

 People with RA are more likely to develop heart disease, diabetes, hypertension (high blood pressure), and high cholesterol, particularly if they are obese.
 Lifestyle changes such as losing weight, stopping smoking, and eating a balanced diet can help counteract the risk.